 Southeast and East Asian Centre (SEEAC)

 is a community organisation run by and for migrants, refugees, and asylum seekers from Southeast and East Asia, as well as people of these heritages living in the UK.
-We are here to support you through challenges related to welfare, immigration, employment, healthcare, racism, mental health, and gender-based violence.

 Our mission is to build a society where members of Southeast and East Asian communities in the UK can live free from social exclusion, discrimination, exploitation, and poverty.
-We strive to create opportunities for everyone to thrive and contribute positively to wider British society.

 Systemic Change: Fair, inclusive policies for all stages of migration.